poplatek/payment-methods-book/brick-n-mortar/README.md

 In addition, the mobile phone payment methods are getting more and more supported by the other hardware.
 Where it was once necessary e.g. for a MobilePay solution to have an extra Bluetooth/QR-code reader, these features are now beginning to be supported by payment terminals that look classic and ordinary.
 This removes the hassle of the new mobile phone payment methods that is related to the need of developing, fielding and supporting extra devices and teaching staff and customers to use them.

 Overall, even if there is significant advancement in the mobile phone payment method market, there is still some progress to be made.
 That said, the newest setups w/locked screen payment variants used together w/the old school payment terminals that support mobile payment methods seem now to be ready for wide-scale use.
 They are getting over the threshold of being too cumbersome to use for comfort and then all that is left is the convenience of not needing to have your credit/debit card w/you when you leave the house.
 The electronic receipt is likely to become widely supported, as well.
+It makes handling warranties a lot easier than it used to be.

 The user bases are exploding, too, due to the honey that was given to the end-users: the apps are mostly free-of-cost to the end users and they allow for money transfers between friends as well as loaning to and from friends as well as the convenience of being able to split bills easily.
 These new features along with the mostly supported instant payments on the mobile devices can clearly be attractive to the end-users.